GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/gen.ADMANUAL_ADConcepts.rst

 different common reduction practices in different wavelength regimes.

-Recipe and primitive names both play a role bridging the gap between what the computer does and what the science user expects to be done, which details to expose, e.g. in a primitive or recipe name, and which details to obscure and assume are unimportant if done "properly for the given type of data".
-The primitives are thus meant to be human- recognizable steps such as come up in a discussion among science users about data flow procedures.
-The recipes are, loosely, the names of data processing work, and the primitives are names for human- recognizable steps in that process.
+Recipe and primitive names both play a role bridging the gap between what the computer does and what the science user expects to be done.
+The primitives are meant to be human-recognizable steps such as come up in a discussion among science users about data flow procedures.
+The recipes are, loosely, the names of data processing work, and the primitives are names for human-recognizable steps in that process.
 This puts a constraint on how functionally fine grained primitives should becomes.
 For example at Gemini we have assumed the concept of primitives as "scientifically meaningful" steps means the data should never be in an incoherent or invalid state, scientifically, after a given step.
-Each step is at least a mini-milestone of reductio, and for example no step should require another step to complete for its own transformation to be considered complete, such as updating pixel data without making the corresponding header changes.
+Each step is at least a mini-milestone in a reduction process.
+So, for example, no primitive should require another primitive to be run subsequent in order to complete its own transformation, and primitives should always output valid, coherent datasets.
+E.g. there should not be a primitive that modifies pixel data which is followed by a primitive which modifies the header to reflect the change, and instead both steps should be within such a primitive so the data is never reported to the system in an invalid or misleading state.

-The fact that recipes can call recipes addresses allows refactoring between recipes and primitives as the set of transformation evolves.
+The fact that recipes can call recipes allows refactoring between recipes and primitives as the set of transformation evolves.
 A recipe called by a higher level recipe is seen as an atomic step at the level of the calling recipe, and satisfies the requirement.
 But to experts in the mode being processed, this recipe in turn is made of coherent steps and these steps also satisfy the requirement.
 Coherent steps which can be broken down into smaller coherent steps are thus probably best addressed with a recipe calling a recipe.
 This formation helps recipes to work for more types.
 At bottom primitives have to be executed so that actual python can run and manipulate the dataset, but below a certain level of granularity primitives become inappropriate.
 Such code, insofar as it is reusable and/or needs to be encapsulated,